 Although the war is over, for many the battle has just begun.
 Post-Traumatic Stress Disorder or PTSD, has become an increasingly important issue as the number of Veterans diagnosed has doubled since 2002 to 5.8%.
 In 2013 the Canadian Forces Mental Health Survey found that 11.1% of Regular Forces personnel met criteria for PTSD at some point in the life.
 This gap between those who report symptoms and seek help is eye-opening and leads to question how many Veterans are suffering in silence?

 We at Legion are trying to change this by raising more awareness and support for Veterans with PTSD.
-The Legion Service Dog program partners BC Veterans with BC dogs that are professionally trained with then to perform specific tasks and provide emotional support.
+The Legion Service Dog program supports the Vancouver Island Compassion Dogs (VICD).
+The dogs are professionally trained with Veterans to perform specific tasks and provide emotional support.